YohanPipereau/python-openvas/README.md

--Try to empty the redis database: redis-cli -s /var/run/redis/redis.sock flushall -Check the database is indeed clear: redis-cli -s /var/run/redis/redis.sock dbsize openvassd stores data in redis database 1 (SELECT 1), thus, oid can be retrieved by doing ("KEYS" "oid:*:name")
+-Try to empty the redis database: redis-cli -s /var/run/redis/redis.sock flushall -Check the database is indeed clear: redis-cli -s /var/run/redis/redis.sock dbsize openvassd stores data in redis database 1 (SELECT 1), thus, oid can be retrieved by doing ("KEYS" "oid:*:name") then SMEMBERS 'oid:<oid>:name' to get the path to the plugin in /var/lib/openvas/plugins

 *python-openvas report socket.error Broken pipe.
 Restart openvas-scanner.